 The Goodwins

-Frederick and Augusta Goodwin, along with their six children, were Titanic third-class passengers.
-Tragically, none of them survived the catastrophe.
+Frederick and Augusta Goodwin travelled with their six children, aiming to start anew in America.
+Tragically, none of the eight family members survived.

 The Goodwins titanic